bigtreetech/docs/docs/Octopus MAX EZ.md

     #define PLR_ENABLED_DEFAULT  true // true default to power loss recovery enabled
     ```

-2. External UPS 24V V1.0 module, when power is cut, the module will provide power to the board and signal the board to save current print status to SD card.
+2.External UPS 24V V1.0 module (recommended).
+When power is cut, the module will provide power to the board and signal the board to save current print status to SD card.
 This method has virtually no effect on the life of the SD card.

     <img src=img/Octopus_MAX_EZ/Octopus_MAX_EZ_Software16.png width="450"/>